 5) You moved to the Netherlands from Portland, Oregon (we have one in Maine too!) with your wife and three children.
 How is life living near Amsterdam?

 Life in Amsterdam has been so many things.
 It’s beautiful, it’s challenging, it’s physical…it’s wet.
-It was a huge adjustment to leave the place my wife and I were born and where we’d raised three children up to that point, and it’s still hard at times, but one I’m glad we did it.
-We ride bikes everywhere, my children are now fluent in Dutch (though Erin and I are not), we take a lot of trains and have found an amazing group of people at our kids’ school, our church community and with work colleagues.
+It was a huge adjustment to leave the place where my wife and I were born and where we’d raised three children up to that point, and it’s still hard at times, but I’m glad we did it.
+We ride bikes everywhere, my children are now fluent in Dutch (though Erin and I are not), we take a lot of trains, and have found an amazing group of people at our kids’ school, our church community, and with work colleagues.